MSc Psychology of Education BPSFind a programme

 |Part-time study available||Yes|

-This MSc conversion programme is accredited by the British Psychological Society (BPS) and provides an excellent grounding in the psychology of education.
-It draws on a wide range of theories and methods from across the core areas of psychology and encourages you to interrogate their application to education and educational contexts.
+This British Psychological Society (BPS)-accredited MSc conversion programme provides students with an excellent grounding in the psychology of education.
+It draws on a wide range of theories and methods from across the core areas of psychology and encourages you to consider how they apply to education and educational contexts.

 You will benefit from our longstanding tradition of high-quality research and teaching in this area and will acquire unique skills in both psychology and research methods.
 You will learn how research can inform theory, policy and practice, and how to conduct your own piece of empirical research to answer appropriate research questions.
 You will also acquire a range of transferable skills, such as communication skills, numerical reasoning, computer literacy and teamwork.

-The knowledge and skills obtained through the programme are highly desired by employers and relevant to a wide range of careers in which an understanding of human behaviour or research methods is relevant.
+The knowledge and skills you will obtain are highly desired by employers and relevant to a wide range of careers in which an understanding of human behaviour or research methods is relevant.
 Successful students will be eligible to apply for Graduate Basis for Chartered Membership (GBC) with the BPS and for further professional training accredited by the BPS.

 Some of our graduates have gone on to careers in educational psychology, clinical psychology, occupational psychology, counselling psychology, neuropsychology, research, community support (including mental health, school and youth work), or doctoral-level research.